pushkin-consortium/pushkin/docs/packages/pushkin-api.md

 **Returns:** None

-When an `httpmethod` is send to `/api/myexp/controllermountpath/route`, send an RPC call of `rpcMethod` through `queue` to a worker listening on the backend.
-This makes is easy for worker methods to be mapped to API endpoint URLS.
+When an `httpmethod` is sent to `/api/myexp/controllermountpath/route`, send an RPC call of `rpcMethod` through `queue` to a worker listening on the backend.
+This makes it easy for worker methods to be mapped to API endpoint URLS.
 When attached to a core API, this controller endpoint returns the data sent back by the worker to the client.

-## setDefaultPasses
+### setDefaultPasses

 **Arguments:**